 A healthy diet is not only critical to proper diabetes management, but will also help you stay at a desirable weight, control your blood pressure, and prevent heart disease and stroke.

-Always talk with your health care provider, registered dietitian, or nutritionist to get advice on planning and preparing healthy meals.
+Always talk with your healthcare provider, or registered dietitian to get advice on planning and preparing healthy meals.

 Some healthy cooking tips to lower caloric intake, fats, and sugars include: